Foster Kid’s Creativity By Writing Fan Mail

 If a young writer is contemplating their future career options, there’s no reason why they can’t reach out and pick the brains of those who are already living the experience.
 Suggest that they put a few questions together related to their line of work or have them seek suggestions on how best to prepare for a job in the field.

 Politics seems to be a perennial focus of our society.
 With the 24- hour news cycle never letting up, kids are likely to be aware of many current events going on in the world.
 It’s likely that they will have questions and opinions on many political issues.
 Expressing their concerns to their elected representatives is one way that writers can begin exercising political engagement.
 Writing senators and congressmen is a cornerstone of civic engagement that has real potential to bring positive change to one’s own community.

 According to the Senate’s website, you can find addresses for each senator on the senator’s website or state’s web page.
 Alternatively, you can address any correspondence in the following way:

 Bring History to Life

-Weather you are a parent or a teacher, relating history to children can be hard.
-Too often, history is confined to text books and fails to connect with kids.
-They get the impression that events which have occurred in the last 80 years or so are ancient history.
+Whether you are a parent or a teacher, relating history to children can be hard.
+Too often, history is confined to textbooks and fails to connect with kids.
+They get the impression that events that have occurred in the last 80 years or so are ancient history.
 However, the fact is that there are many people still alive who experienced those events.

 Try engaging kids by helping the get into direct contact with those who actually lived through important historical events.
-Computer pioneers, astronauts, veterans, and influential witnesses of pivotal moments frequently are happy to respond to correspondence and even reply to kid’s questions.
-There’s no better way to teach history than to going to primary sources.
-Better still is when kids can connect events in the past real present day experiences that fan mail and TTM autograph collecting can provide.
+Computer pioneers, astronauts, veterans, and influential witnesses of pivotal moments frequently are happy to respond to correspondence and even reply to kids’ questions.
+There’s no better way to teach history than to go to primary sources.
+Better still is when kids can connect events in the past to real present-day experiences that fan mail and TTM autograph collecting can provide.